-If you’re looking for fresh fruit and produce, you should be sure to visit the market, located a few blocks from the main square.
+If you’re looking for fresh fruit and produce, you should be sure to visit the market, located a few blocks uphill from the main square.

 Where to Stay

 There are a few options in Caraz, but we found the best value for the money to be Hotel Edwards.
-They have to classes of rooms, one for 30 soles ($10) and the other for 40 soles (for a couple) — the difference being one had a foam mattress and the other had a real mattress.
+They have two classes of rooms, one for 30 soles ($10) and the other for 40 soles (for a couple) — the difference being one had a foam mattress and the other had a real mattress.
 But they were otherwise indistinguishable.

 There can be quite a bit of street noise depending on the room, but that is often hard to escape in towns like this.

 They also have free parking in the wood workshop across the street, something we needed since we are driving across South America.

 The biggest thing to do though is getting out of Caraz to visit the mountains!

 Just two hours from town you can visit Laguna Paron, which is absolutely incredible.

 Traveling to Caraz on your next trip?
 Book the perfect room on Booking.com today!

 Did you enjoy this post about Caraz Peru?
 Please take a moment to share it on Facebook, Pinterest, or Twitter.